Three-Dimensional Ultrasound Matrix Imaging

-$I_S$ is the single scattering component that corresponds to a confocal peak. $I_M$ is a multiple scattering contribution that gives rise to a diffuse halo; $I_N$ corresponds to electronic noise which results in a flat plateau.
-A local contrast can then be deduced from the ratio between $I_S$ and the incoherent background $I_B=I_M+I_N$,
+$\alpha_S$ is the single scattering {rate} that corresponds to {the} confocal peak. $\alpha_M$ is a multiple scattering {rate} that gives rise to a diffuse halo; $\alpha_N$ corresponds to the electronic noise {rate} which results in a flat plateau.
+A local contrast can then be deduced from the ratio between $\alpha_S$ and the incoherent background {$\alpha_B=\alpha_M+\alpha_N$},

-{\textbf{Single and multiple scattering rates.}} The single scattering, multiple scattering and noise rates can be directly computed from the decomposition of the RPSF (Eq.~\ref{decomposition}):
+{\textbf{Single and multiple scattering rates.}} The single scattering, multiple scattering and noise rates can be directly computed from the decomposition of the RPSF (Eq.~\ref{decomposition}).

-with $X=S$, $M$ or $N$.
 However, at large depths, multiple scattering and noise are difficult to discriminate since they both give rise to a flat plateau in the RPSF.
 In that case, the spatial reciprocity symmetry can be invoked to differentiate their contribution.
 The multiple scattering component actually gives rise to a symmetric $\mathbf{R}$-matrix while electronic noise is associated with a fully random matrix.
-The relative part of the two components can thus be estimated by computing the degree of symmetry \flav{$\beta$} in the $\mathbf{R}-$matrix. \flav{To that aim, the $\mathbf{R}$-matrix is first projected onto its symmetric subspace at each depth :}
+The relative part of the two components can thus be estimated by computing the degree of {anti-symmetry} {$\beta$} in the $\mathbf{R}-$matrix. {To that aim, the $\mathbf{R}$-matrix is first projected onto its anti-symmetric subspace at each depth :